It seems almost every other home I work on, there’s a dog there.

 We’re talking soccer cleats, Tonka trucks, dogs, toys and anything else an active lifestyle can throw at it.
 It’s true laminate flooring is significantly louder than hardwood since it is a floating type floor but there are now superior laminate products and upgraded acoustic type pads so sound absorption is better than ever.

 The main advantage of laminate flooring is you really do not have to worry about what your dog will do to it.
 It’s resilient enough to withstand plenty of impact, dog nails and pet accidents really well.
 Today’s laminates look exceptionally good and an untrained eye cannot tell the difference between it and real hardwood such is the advancements in technology.

-Make sure you get a good quality brand like Shaw or Mohawk as they are fade, scratch, stain and fade resistant as opposed to the budget brands which quite frankly aren’t worth the money paid for them.
+Make sure you get a good quality brand like Shaw or Mohawk as they are fade, scratch, stain and fade resistant as opposed to the cheap/budget brands which quite frankly aren’t worth the money paid for them.

 The main disadvantage is it is noticeably louder than glue down products and your dog may find it slippery if they love to run around your home (sorry, but I find it hilarious seeing their legs flail everywhere as they try to turn a corner).
 If this is a concern for you, then either avoid it or look into a textured option.
 Otherwise, enjoy the show. 🙂

 These textured, hand-scraped and distressed products mimic real wood so well, they offer you and your dog better traction than the traditional smooth finish.